Nansess/Twitch-Chat-Bot/README.md

-# Twitch Chat Bot - Readme
+# Twitch Chat Bot

 ## Overview

-This is a Twitch chat bot built using Node.js and the `tmi.js` library.
-The bot connects to a Twitch channel's chat and performs various functions, including moderation, custom commands, and interaction with viewers.
-It comes with a set of default blocked words for moderation, and you can add more custom commands to make the bot more engaging for your viewers.
+This is a  chat bot built using Node.js and the `tmi.js` library
 ## Features

 - **Moderation**: The bot can detect and delete messages containing blocked words, and timeout the user for a specified duration.